I never used to order margarita pizza.

 It goes to show, this is not just a class for beginners, I think every pizza lover has something new to learn.
 Plus, now, next time I’m short of cash I can get a pizza chef job – after all, they gave me a certificate that says I trained in Italy.
 Who wouldn’t want to hire me now!

-Homemade gelato for desert, anyone?
+Homemade gelato for dessert, anyone?

 Like everything else in Italian cooking, the first secret to making perfect gelato is simplicity.